JamesKid/kidcchess/README.md

-This is a chinese chess project
+This is a chinese chess frame